 Do you recommend an adoptee use someone like you and could someone get in touch with you for your help?

-I wish to thank Karen for this amazing offer to help adoptees in their search.
+I wish to thank Karen for helping adoptees in their search.